team-earth/datagraph-city-mcp-server/README.md

 ## GOSR Framework

-**ALWAYS SPELL AS: Goal-Obstacles-Solutions-Resources (GOSR)**
+**Goal-Obstacles-Solutions-Resources (GOSR)** is a participatory problem structuring method for civic problem-solving.
+Learn more at [gosr.ai](https://gosr.ai).

-GOSR is a participatory problem structuring method:
+The framework consists of:

 - **Goal** (singular): The aspirational future picture for a community
 - **Obstacles** (plural): Barriers preventing that future from being realized